-Would you like to require that users read and agree to your Terms of Service before they are allowed to submit a form?
+Would you like to require that users read and agree to your Terms of Service or Disclaimer before they are allowed to submit a form?

 We also want to hide the Checkboxes field label.
-To do this, click Advanced Options and check the Hide Label checkbox.
+To do this, click on the Advanced tab and select the Hide Label option.

 Next, we want to add descriptive text to our one checkbox option.
 For this example, we’ll use the text “I have read and agree to the Terms of Service”.

 We’ll also mark this field as Required to ensure our users must check this box before proceeding.

 Next, we’ll go over two different ways to add text to your Terms of Service.

 The first option will create text that, when clicked, downloads a Terms of Service document.
 The second option will show you how to add your terms/disclaimer text directly to the form (no download needed), with special text formatting.

 Adding a Link to a Separate Terms of Service Document

 Now that we’ve got our checkbox and text ready to go, we need a document to link our text to.
 Either save and exit your form or open a new tab to go to your WordPress dashboard.
 Click on Media » Add New to upload your Terms of Service file to your WordPress Media Library.